jotaen/snapdiff/README.md

 `0` means that it detects the number of available CPU cores automatically (which is the default).

-You can use two different values, separated by a colon (`:`), to differentiate between the first and the second snapshot.
+You can specify two different values, separated by a colon (`:`), to differentiate between the first and the second snapshot.

 ### `--no-color`